johnson419/Payment-Processing/README.md

 # Payment Processing
- This repository contains my attempts to integrate azam payment API's to a simple javascript application
+ This repository contains my attempts to integrate azam payment API's to a simple javascript application using the next.js framework